WEIGHT: 33.1 OZ | 938 GM

 Our backpacks no longer include hydration sleeve, internal stash pocket, hand loops or water bungie bottle holders.
 They are available as add-on items going forward, and can easily be added from the cart, or from the Accessories.

 The Ohm 2.0 is the pack for the fast folks, the ones who travel light, but still take a prudent amount of gear to be safe and comfortable.
 The 2.0 uses the same belt and shoulder strap system as our larger packs, so comfort and weight transfer are as good as it gets.
 Also, like our larger packs, the hip-belt can move up or down in its sleeve, allowing you to fine-tune the torso length.
+As of Fall 2021, all Ohm 2.0's come standard with a roll-top closure.

 The Ohm 2.0 is a full featured, full suspension (active) ultralight pack that offers exceptional load control, on-trail functionality, and full body compression.
 Combining a 1.2 oz carbon fiber/delrin active suspension hoop and near full body compression, the Ohm 2.0 maximizes load control, weight transfer, pack compression, and overall pack rigidity in an ultralight package.